Equilibrium and Nonequilibrium Quantum Correlations Between Two Accelerated Detectors: INTRODUCTION

-In this study, we consider two accelerated detectors moving inside a stationary cavity in flat space time.
-The detectors themselves are often considered effectively surrounded by two thermal bathes associated with Unruch temperature $T=a/2\pi$ where $a$ is the proper acceleration of the detector.~\cite{r13} We found that the dynamics of the quantum correlations between the two equally accelerated detectors in the vacuum or of the two stationary detectors in a thermal field with the temperature T have similar qualitative trend but with quantitative difference.
-This shows the similarities and differences between the two detectors under equal accelerations or equivalently local curvatures and the same temperatures for the effects on the quantum correlations.
-As the acceleration or the related local curvature (temperature) of the detectors increases, the entanglement gradually disappears, while the mutual information and the quantum discord are amplified as suggested before ~\cite{r23}.
-This shows that the quantum mutual information and discord are more robust on the environmental (field) temperature fluctuations than the entanglement.
-As the acceleration increases when the equal acceleration is in the opposite direction, the quantum correlations decay.
+In this study, we consider two ADs moving inside a stationary cavity in flat spacetime.
+The detectors themselves are often considered to be effectively surrounded by two thermal baths associated with the Unruch temperature $T=a/2\pi$, where $a$ is the proper acceleration of the detector~\cite{r13}.
+We found that the dynamics of the quantum correlations between two equally accelerated detectors in a vacuum or two stationary detectors in a thermal field with temperature $T$ have similar qualitative trends but differ quantitatively.
+This shows the similarities and differences between the two detectors under equal accelerations and the same temperature for the effects on the quantum correlations.
+As the acceleration (temperature) of the detectors increases, the entanglement gradually disappears, while the mutual information and the quantum discord are amplified as suggested before~\cite{r23}.
+This shows that the quantum mutual information and discord are more robust to environmental (field) temperature fluctuations than is the entanglement.
+As the acceleration increases when the equal accelerations are in the opposite direction, the quantum correlations decay.
 This shows that the distance effect dominates the evolution.

-In the meanwhile, we study the quantum correlations in the nonequilibrium scenarios where the nonequilibriumness is characterized by the degree of the detailed balance breaking due to the different couplings of the two equally accelerated detectors to the vacuum field.
-We show that the nonequilibriumness can enhance the quantum correlations.
-Another nonequilibrium scenario we consider is when the two detectors are under different accelerations mimicking the situations of different effective local temperatures.
-This leads to both nonequilibrium effect from the difference in accelerations and the distance effect on the quantum correlations between the two detectors.
+Meanwhile, we study the quantum correlations in the nonequilibrium scenario, which herein represents the transient dynamics away from equilibrium.
+This nonequilibrium is influenced by the imbalanced couplings of the two equally accelerated detectors to the field in the vacuum state.
+We show that the nonequilibrium in time can enhance the quantum correlations.
+Another nonequilibrium scenario that we consider is when the two detectors are under different accelerations, mimicking situations involving different effective local temperatures.
+This nonequilibrium scenario persists even when the system relaxes to a steady state at long times, in contrast to the scenario in which the nonequilibrium disappears at long times in the steady state in the previous case.
+We refer to this as intrinsic nonequilibrium because it can be characterized by the degree of detailed balance-breaking when the system relaxes to the steady state.
+The acceleration difference leads to both nonequilibrium and distance effects on the quantum correlations between the two detectors.